Repairs

 Repair Warranty

 We do our utmost to make sure your repair is perfectly executed the first time.
-However, if something is not to your satisfaction, let us know!
+We have a robust quality assurance process which helps assure this is the case.

 We provide a 30 day guarantee on fret work and setup work.
 If your setup has moved within that time, drop by and we’ll do a quick spot adjustment if at all possible.
 If you find the action too high or too low for your taste, let us know within 30 days and we’ll take care of it.